 Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 Learn more.

-The PhoneGap Build Tile on the application dashboard provides the ability to build and distribute your PhoneGap mobile application through the Adobe PhoneGap Build Service.
+The PhoneGap Build Tile on the application dashboard lets you build and distribute your PhoneGap mobile application through the Adobe PhoneGap Build Service.

-All supported platforms defined within the Manage App tile will be built with PhoneGap Build when pushing a remote build with the PhoneGap Build Tile.
+All supported platforms defined within the Manage App tile are built with PhoneGap Build when pushing a remote build with the PhoneGap Build Tile.

-In order to take advantage of PhoneGap Build you need to configure the AEM PhoneGap Build Cloud Service with your PhoneGap Build account information.
+To take advantage of PhoneGap Build, you must configure the AEM PhoneGap Build Cloud Service with your PhoneGap Build account information.